-Barrie Reginald John Whipp (52) Executive Chairman
+Barrie Reginald John Whipp (53)

+Executive Chairman and CEO

 Barrie founded Crimson Tide in 1996 and he formulated the ideas behind the Group's mobile data solutions in 2003.
-He is responsible for setting the Group's vision and strategy as well as setting goals and targets for the Board.
+He is responsible for setting the Group's vision and strategy as well as setting goals and targets for the business.
+In September 2013, Barrie took on the role of CEO responsible for the day-to-day management of the Group.
 After an early career in finance and business administration with Dowell Schlumberger S.A. and UDS Group plc, Barrie joined Tiphook plc where he founded the financial services arm in 1986.
 He became Group Managing Director of IAF Group plc, which was admitted to the Official List in April 1994.
-In 1996 Barrie set up Crimson Tide, where he was responsible for the day-to-day management until 2004, when he recruited the current management team.
 He has served as a non-executive Director of pump distributor Wills Group plc as well as a number of private companies.

-Stephen Keith Goodwin (54) Chief Executive Officer
+Stephen Keith Goodwin (55)